jjureta/GettingAndCleaningData/README.md

 # How to run

 After run_analysis.R is sourced meanValues function must be called with two parameters:
-- path - path to folder where is "UCI HAR Dataset" dataset
+- path - path to folder where is "UCI HAR Dataset" dataset.
+Default value is current working directory.
 - writeToFile - write created dataset into "datamean.txt" file.
 The file is writen in the folder defined by path variable.
-Default value is FALSE.
+Default value is TRUE.

 Sample:
 ```{r}